socketio/socket.io/README.md

 		socket.io

   The resource is what allows the `socket.io` server to identify incoming connections by `socket.io` clients.
 Make sure they're in sync.

+- *flashPolicyServer*

+		true

+	Create a Flash Policy file server on port 843 ( this is restricted port and you will need to have root permission ).
+If you disable the FlashPolicy file server Socket.io will automatically fall back to serving the policy file inline.

 - *transports*